Azure/apiforfhir-migration-tool/infra/Demo/ReadMe.md

     - You can download it from [here](https://aka.ms//installazurecli).
 3. Postman Application.
     - If you haven't already, download and install Postman from [here](https://www.postman.com/downloads/).
+4. User should have privilege to assign roles.

 ## Resource Deployment using ARM/Bicep Template with Azure CLI
 This steps guides you through deploying Azure resources using an ARM/Bicep Template via the Azure Command-Line Interface (CLI).

+**Note** : Prior to initiating the resource deployment, it is essential to make modifications to the Parameter File.This file contains values that are specific to your deployment

 **1. Log in to Azure**
 - Before you begin, ensure that you are logged in to your Azure account.
 If you are not already logged in, follow these steps: